Fort Jackson

 Hooah!!
 Welcome back for your Week TEN update.
 CONGRATULATIONS!

 The day you have been waiting so long for has finally arrived!
-Your Soldier has successfully navigated the rigors of Basic Combat Training (BCT).
+Your Soldier has successfully navigated Basic Combat Training (BCT) rigors.
 BCT is designed to lay a strong foundation for your Soldier.
 They will draw upon the lessons and instruction they have received here for the rest of their Army career.
-Now they are ready and prepared for any challenge that comes their way.
+Now, they are ready and prepared for any challenge that comes their way.

 WEEK TEN EXPECTATIONS

-In their last week in Fort Jackson, Soldiers will have a great deal of independence in comparison to the weeks prior.
-Your Soldier will spend their final week cleaning their equipment and preparing for the graduation ceremony by conducting drill and ceremonies training and final uniform, barracks, and lay-out inspections.
+Soldiers will have great independence in their last week in Fort Jackson compared to the weeks prior.
+Your Soldier will spend their final week cleaning their equipment and preparing for the graduation ceremony by conducting drill and ceremonies training and final uniform, barracks, and layout inspections.
 Soon enough, Family Day and the graduation ceremony will be here!

 FAMILY DAY

-There will be a ceremony first thing that morning.
-The ceremony will last roughly an hour.
-After the ceremony is over your Soldier will be released to you to spend the day on Fort Jackson.
+A ceremony will take place first thing that morning, lasting roughly an hour.
+After the ceremony, your Soldier will be released to spend the day at Fort Jackson.
 They will not be allowed to leave the base.

-There are plenty of things to do on Fort Jackson during the day.
-One of the first things your Soldier will want to do is visit the main Post Exchange (PX).
-The PX is a one-spot shopping store that sells merchandise ranging from clothes, shoes, perfume, to toys.
+There are plenty of things to do in Fort Jackson during the day.
+One of the first things your Soldier will want to do is visit the Post Exchange (PX).
+The PX is a one-spot shopping store that sells merchandise ranging from clothes, shoes, and perfume to toys.

 Once you are done visiting the PX, try to take in some of the sights on Fort Jackson.
 There is a Basic Training Museum, a bowling alley, and a movie theater.
 Please visit the Fort Jackson website for more information on the accommodations on the base.